Clostoken: People

-The 1826 Tithe Appointment Books list 10 households in Cloghastookeen: Coniff, Glenane, Glenane, Glenane, Kelly, Kelly, O'Bryen, O'Laughlin, Walsh and Walsh.
+The 1826 Tithe Appointment Books list 10 households in Cloghastookeen townland: Coniff, Glenane, Glenane, Glenane, Kelly, Kelly, O'Bryen, O'Laughlin, Walsh and Walsh.

 The Miller family of Cromwellian settlers inherited part of the Cloghastookeen estate through marriage with a Croasdaile heiress.

 In 1855 Croasdaile Bowen Miller was one of the principal lessors in the parish of Kilconickny.

 Griffith's Valuation, published between 1847 and 1864, gives the area of the townland as 169 acre.

 The land value at that time was £.100-14s.-2d.

 Four households were listed: Darcy, Walsh, Walsh and Miller.

-In the 1911 census there was just one household, Sherry, with 10 people aged 5 to 65.
+In the 1911 census there was just one household in the townland, Sherry, with 10 people aged 5 to 65.